How to Fail at Custom Web Application Design

 You know your business, your market, and your staff pretty well.
 You might personally know your customers well.
 But you do not know if your users (customers or staff) will want to use the web application as documented.

-In other words, both you and your service provider need to have realistic expectations of the chance of success as defined for the project.
+In other words, both you and your service provider need to have realistic expectations for the chance of success as defined for the project.

 What is the critical mass of users needed to be successful?